neonephos/neonephos_website/src/docs/events/2026_09_02_Container_Days_Hamburg.md

 This talk presents an approach to building portable and provider-agnostic cloud APIs based on open standards, Kubernetes-native technologies, kcp, and Platform Mesh.
 The session demonstrates how sovereign cloud services can remain interoperable across different infrastructures.

-### September 4

-### One Platform Could Not Fit Them All

-**Artem Lajko** and **Annika Opitz**

-🕙 10:15 am - 10:50 am

-📍 Platform Engineering Track - Room 2

-Drawing from real-world experience, the speakers share lessons learned from building an open-source platform framework that balances standardization and autonomy across multiple platform teams and large-scale environments.

 **Whether you're a developer, platform engineer, infrastructure operator, or open-source contributor, ContainerDays offers an opportunity to connect with the community and explore the latest developments across the cloud-native ecosystem.**